DreymaR/BigBagKbdTrixXKB/README.md

 	- Does this mean that LevelFive should've been discarded but isn't?
 Is it an XKB bug?
 * From Daniele at the Cmk Discord: Try out localectl?
 	- E.g., 'localectl set-x11-keymap us pc105aw-sl cmk_ed_dh lv5:caps_switch_lock,misc:extend' should work to make changes persistent?
-* The Curl(DH) model implementation have to go as it may mess w/ QWERTY.
+* The Curl(DH) model implementation has to go as it may mess w/ QWERTY.
 Instead, I should use two Extend variants.
 	- It also seems very hard for some newcomers to understand.
 So yes, I should have the Angle mod only and not CurlAngle models.
 	- Also, matrix users want the V-D swap without an Angle mod!
 Another nail in the coffin for the Curl models.
 	- Actually, should I make a NoModel CurlAngle layout for the model impaired?
 Vanilla, Curl(DH) and Curl(DH)Angle then.